sjpbailey/Documentation/LogicLink-Irrigation/README.md

 This plugin is designed to operate with LogicLink irrigation controllers.

+LogicLink controllers are deployed using a pre-configured runtime environment that includes controller logic, BACnet integration, and supporting system services.

+### Deployment Model

+Supported deployment approaches include:

+- Pre-provisioned LogicLink controller hardware
+- Customer-supplied hardware with LogicLink runtime installation

-LogicLink hardware is currently in active development and limited deployment.
+The LogicLink runtime is distributed as part of a controlled and licensed deployment.

-Public availability will follow after production validation is complete.
+While standard hardware components may be user-supplied, full functionality requires a LogicLink runtime environment.

-This plugin may be installed and reviewed, but full functionality requires a supported LogicLink controller.
+This plugin may be installed and reviewed, but full operation requires a supported LogicLink controller.

 For evaluation, integration discussions, or early access, please contact LogicLink.